ig3/srf/README.md

 ### Anki implementation

-In Anki, the implementation of template rendering is split between pythong and rust.
+In Anki, the implementation of template rendering is split between python and rust.
 While the form of the templates appears to be much like Mustache, and there is at least one comment in the code that refers to the `{{` and `}}` as mustaches, there does not appear to be an implementation of the